 Botanical Gardens • website

-If you don’t want to venture too far but would like a sense of wilderness, where better than the 25 hectares of gardens, native plants, wildlife and even a waterfall, that the Wellington Botanical Gardens offer!?
+If you don’t want to venture too far but would like a sense of wilderness, where better than the Botanic Gardens.
+It has 25 hectares of gardens, native plants, wildlife and even a waterfall.
 I recommend looking at the current events as they often have incredible shows, performances and activities available.
 There is a cafe within the gardens, as well as a playground for the kids.
-The gardens can be accessed via numerous ways with one of the most popular for visitors being the Cable Car from Lambton Quay – other access points include Glenmore Street, Salamanca Road and Upland Road.
+The gardens can be accessed via numerous ways.
+The most popular entrance for visitors is the Cable Car from Lambton Quay.
+Other access points include Glenmore Street, Salamanca Road and Upland Road.

 Port Dorset • website

-A short yet exhilarating walk with beautiful views of Wellington Harbour entrance, Pencarrow Lighthouse and Breaker Bay in the suburb of Seatoun.
-There are World War Two bunkers to find and explore for adults and children alike, and for Lord of the Rings fans, this was the location for the township of Bree – although you’ll be hard pushed to recognize anything as the set has long gone.
+A short yet exhilarating walk with beautiful views.
+You’ll spot Wellington Harbour entrance, Pencarrow Lighthouse and Breaker Bay from this vantage point in the suburb of Seatoun.
+There are World War Two bunkers to find and explore for adults and children alike.
+Are you a Lord of the Rings fan?
+If so, this was the location for the township of Bree – although you’ll be hard pushed to recognize anything as the set has long gone.

 Otari-Wilton’s Bush • website

-The only public botanic garden in New Zealand dedicated solely to native plants with 100 hectares of native forest and 5 hectares of plant collections.
+The only public botanic garden in New Zealand dedicated solely to native plants.
+It has 100 hectares of native forest and 5 hectares of plant collections.
 However, the standout is the mighty 800-year-old rimu tree, hidden within the forest.
-There are a plenty of trails from 15 minutes to 1+ hour with an abundance of native birds including kereru, tui and kaka.
-For the more adventurous, I recommend walking onto the Skyline Walkway, which provides amazing views of the wind turbines dotted on the horizon.
+There are a plenty of trails from 15 minutes to 1+ hour.
+There is also an abundance of native birds including kereru, tui and kaka.
+For the more adventurous, I recommend walking onto the Skyline Walkway.
+It provides amazing views of the wind turbines dotted on the horizon.
 The Otari-Wilton’s Bush can be easily reached by public transport or car.
 There is car parking available.

 Mount Kaukau • website

-A very popular Wellington walk on the West side of the habour, where you’ll likely see plenty of keen hikers, runners and dog walkers during the climb.
-As the most visible high point in Wellington. standing at 445 metres above sea level, on a clear day you’ll be rewarded with panoramic views of the city and harbour, Hutt Valley, the Tararua Range, Porirua and the South Island.
-There are various well-maintained tracks on Mt Kaukau, taking anywhere between 30 – 75+ minutes to summit, depending on fitness levels.
+A very popular Wellington walk on the West side of the habour.
+You’ll likely see plenty of keen hikers, runners and dog walkers during the climb.
+Standing at 445 metres above sea level, you’ll be rewarded with panoramic views of the city and harbour, Hutt Valley, the Tararua Range, Porirua and the South Island (on a clear day!).
+There are various well-maintained tracks on Mt Kaukau, taking anywhere between 30 – 75+ minutes to summit (depending on fitness levels).

 Red Rocks Nature Reserve / Pariwhero • website

-The wild ocean, raging wind and cliffs towering above you, all make for an exhilarating walk – which feels like you’re a million miles from anywhere.
-During May to October, you’re likely to see a fur seal colony at Devil’s Gate (where the track passes through rock), which takes between 30 – 60 minutes to reach on foot.
-I highly recommend you walk Red Rocks Nature Reserve on a Sunday when vehicles are prohibited and ensure you’re prepared for changeable conditions.
+The wild ocean, raging wind and cliffs towering above you, all make for an exhilarating walk.
+It feels like you’re a million miles from anywhere.
+During May to October, you’re likely to see a fur seal colony at Devil’s Gate (where the track passes through rock).
+It takes between 30 – 60 minutes to reach on foot.
+I highly recommend you walk Red Rocks Nature Reserve on a Sunday when vehicles are prohibited.
+Make sure you’re prepared for changeable conditions.
 A car park, toilets and unstaffed information centre are available.
 Red Rocks is easily accessible by public transport, car or bike.

 Fergs – Kayaking and Paddle Boarding • website

 A great way to explore Wellington Harbour on a fine day.
-I recommend kayaking to the beach at Oriental Parade, cool off in the spray of the water fountain, grab yourself a coffee at one of the cafes before continuing onto Evans Bay and towards Miramar Peninsula (depending on the weather conditions of course).
+I recommend paddling to Oriental Parade on a kayak.
+There you can cool off in the spray of the water fountain.
+Pop into one of the cafes and grab yourself a coffee before continuing onto Evans Bay and/or towards Miramar Peninsula (depending on the weather conditions and fitness levels).
 They can be hired from Fergs Kayaks on the waterfront.

 South Coast Star Gazing • website

 Whether you’re an astro photographer, avid star gazer or just looking for something cool to do, you can’t beat a trip out to the South Coast of Wellington.
-On a clear night, with low light population you’ll be amazed at what you can see.
+On a clear night, you’ll be amazed at what you can see.
 I recommend trying Red Rocks Nature Reserve (a popular campervan spot too), Island Bay and Ohwiro Bay for the most common spots.

 Switched On Bikes – Electric Bikes • website

-A fun way to explore Wellington and can be hired from Switched On Bikes on the waterfront.
-I recommend a half or full day hire and head out of the city, along Oriental Parade, Evans Bay and around to Miramar Peninsula and the beautifully rugged South Coast of Wellington, where you can find your very own secluded beach and also some excellent suburban cafes – perfect for brunch or lunch and refreshments.
+A fun way to explore Wellington.
+Switched On Bikes hire electric bikes on the waterfront.
+I recommend a half or full day hire and head out of the city, along Oriental Parade, Evans Bay and around to Miramar Peninsula.
+If you’re up for it continue onward to the beautifully rugged South Coast of Wellington.
+Here, you’ll find your very own secluded beach and also some excellent suburban cafes.
+Perfect for brunch or lunch and refreshments.

 Surfing • website

-Lyall Bay is a popular spot for Wellingtonians seeking waves – and best of all it’s only 10 minutes from the city and easily accessible via public transport, car or bicycle.
+Lyall Bay is a popular spot for Wellingtonians seeking waves.
+Best of all it’s only 10 minutes from the city and easily accessible via public transport, car or bicycle.
 Boards, wetsuits and equipment can be hired in Lyall Bay from various outlets if required.
 And there a number of great cafes to enjoy a coffee and bite to eat after a surf too.

 Wellington Zoo • website

 New Zealand’s first zoo and the world’s first carboNZero certified zoo.
 A fantastic little zoo, which offers a variety of animals, close encounters, informative talks, playgrounds, a cafe and so much more for any age.
-I highly recommend booking a close encounter with the meerkat, red panda or giraffes in advance for a truly memorable experience.
+I highly recommend booking a close encounter with the meerkat, red panda or giraffes.
+Book in advance as they are very popular.
 I loved having meerkats all over me!
 A great way to spend the day for the entire family.

 The Weta Cave and Workshop • website

-As you’d imagine the Weta Cave and Workshop is a very popular attraction.
-It’s located out of the city in the suburb of Miramar and as a bonus the Weta Cave is free!
-The cave itself is fairly small but is packed with excellent memorabilia and merchandise from the last 20 years of film – and is a must do for children and movie lovers.
-The short in-house documentary about Weta is definitely worth a watch and for a behind the scenes peek, I suggest booking a Weta Cave Workshop Tour or a Miniatures Stage Tour.
+Weta Cave and Workshop is a very popular attraction.
+It’s located out of the city in the suburb of Miramar.
+As a bonus the Weta Cave is free!
+The cave itself is fairly small but is packed with excellent memorabilia and merchandise from the last 20 years of film.
+It is a must do for children and movie lovers.
+The short in-house documentary about Weta is definitely worth a watch.
+And for a behind the scenes peek, I suggest booking a Weta Cave Workshop Tour or a Miniatures Stage Tour.